navaro/qoraal-tictactoe/README.md

 #### __You finally arrived.__

 ##### I was beginning to wonder if you would.
-It’s nice to make your acquaintance—
+It’s nice to make your acquaintance.
-though I feel I’ve known you before.
-Perhaps it was only a dream.

 </div>

 <div align="right">

 #### Shall I take your coat?
-You won’t be needing it where we’re going.&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;

 </div>